-Section 2 – School Teachers’ Pay and Conditions Document 2018
+Section 2 – School Teachers’ Pay and Conditions Document 2019

-This Document contains provisions relating to the statutory conditions of employment of school teachers in England and Wales and has been prepared by the Secretary of State for Education in anticipation of an order being made under section 122 of the Act ().
+This Document contains provisions relating to the statutory conditions of employment of school teachers in England and has been prepared by the Secretary of State for Education in anticipation of an order being made under section 122 of the Act ().
 That order refers to this Document and directs that its provisions have effect in accordance with it pursuant to section 124(3) of the Act.
-The order will be the School Teachers’ Pay and Conditions Order 2018 (“the Order”)).
+The order will be the School Teachers’ Pay and Conditions (England) Order 2019 (“the Order”)).

 This Document relates to teachers employed by a local authority or by the governing body of a foundation, voluntary aided or foundation special school (other than a school to which an order made under section 128(2) of the Act applies) in the provision of primary or secondary education (otherwise than in an establishment maintained by a local authority in the exercise of a social services function).

-When the Order comes into force on 5th October 2018, this Document will replace the 2017 Document given effect by the School Teachers’ Pay and Conditions Order 2017().
-The provisions of section 2 of this Document will have retrospective effect from 1st September 2018 as provided for in the Order.
+When the Order comes into force on 1st September 2019, this Document will replace the 2018 Document given effect by the School Teachers’ Pay and Conditions Order 2018().
 Department for Education

 Sanctuary Buildings